MultiCraft/repixture/mods/rp_mobs/API.md

 * `_horny`: `true` if mob is “horny”.
 If another horny mob is nearby, they will mate and spawn a child soon
 * `_pregnant`: `true` if mob is pregnant and about to spawn a child

+### Textures

+NOTE: You must update these whenever you want to change a mob's texture.
+If the mob does not use a custom child texture, `_textures_child` can be skipped.

+* `_textures_adult`: Stores a copy of the current mob textures table for the mob in adult form
+* `_textures_child`: Stores a copy of the current mob textures table for the mob in child form

 ### Damage

 * `_get_node_damage`: `true` when mob can take damage from nodes (`damage_per_second`) (default: false)